What Is the Best Flooring for a Basement?

 - Third, vinyl flooring of this kind is flexible enough that it doesn’t need a super-flat surface like laminates do.
 It can easily lay over a fair amount of undulations in a concrete floor.

-This is a fancy, durable, moisture-proof and informal floor that makes good sense for basements, especially utility or play areas.
-Rubber flooring is unaffected by moisture, either liquid or vapor.
-Rubber flooring usually comes as interlocking tiles, and it can be easily removed or reconfigured after installation if your needs change.
-Rubber flooring is comfortable under foot, too.
+This is a durable, moisture-proof and informal floor that makes good sense for basements, especially utility or play areas.
+Rubber flooring is unaffected by moisture, both liquid and vapor.
+It usually comes as interlocking tiles, and it can be easily removed or reconfigured after installation if your needs change.
+Rubber is comfortable under foot, an important factor when selecting the best flooring for basement, too.

 Ceramic and Porcelain Tiles

-These tough, attractive, hard-wearing options are perfect for basements, as long as the installation includes two important details.
+These tough, attractive, hard-wearing picks are some of the best flooring for basement options, as long as the installation includes two important details.

 First, never install hard-surface tiles such as ceramics and porcelain directly on concrete.
 Tiles should be installed on top of an uncoupling membrane to boost reliability.
 Sure, concrete is usually stable.
 But it can expand and contract at different rates than the tiles, causing tile cracks over time.
 An uncoupling membrane greatly reduces the chance of cracking because it allows a small but crucial amount of side-to-side tile movement relative to the concrete underneath.